cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-cityscapes.md

 For export of images:

-- Supported annotations: Polygons (segmentation task)
+- Supported annotations: Polygons (segmentation), Bounding Boxes.
 - Attributes:
   - `is_crowd` boolean, should be defined for labels as `checkbox`.
     Specifies if the annotation label can distinguish between different instances.